Skip to main content

 note

-• The calibration and CW / CCW limits vs. blade pitch is never perfect, because of the geometry assymmetry.
+• The calibration and CW / CCW limits vs. blade pitch is never perfect, because of the geometry asymmetry.
 It does not matter.

 • The reason for doing the calibration is to make the PID defaults better.
 Without the calibration, all defaults in PID Profile are probably wrong.